-The first line of the Klang Valley MRT Project implemented is the 51km Kajang Line (previously known as Sungai Buloh-Kajang Line).
+The first line of the Klang Valley MRT Project implemented is the 46km Kajang Line.

 The line begins from Sungai Buloh, located to the north-west of Kuala Lumpur, and runs through the city center of Malaysia’s capital city before ending in Kajang, a fast developing town to the south-east of the city.